-- In 2019, presented to over 100 business owners at the Livonia Chamber of Commerce event on issues in commercial real estate impacted by Michigan’s legalization of recreational marijuana.
+- In 2019, Dan presented to over 100 business owners at a Livonia Chamber of Commerce event on issues in commercial real estate impacted by Michigan’s legalization of recreational marijuana.

 - In early 2020, presented a seminar to small business owners on the basics of company formation at Washtenaw Community College – an event hosted by the Michigan Small Business Development Council.

-- The struggle between respecting private property rights and protecting the single-family residential character of deed-restricted neighborhoods.
+- Interviewed for an article on the struggle between respecting private property rights and protecting the single-family residential character of deed-restricted neighborhoods.

-- The importance of non-profit homeowners associations observing corporate formalities and timely filing annual renewal documents and fees;
+- Dan has spoken about the importance of non-profit homeowners associations observing corporate formalities and timely filing annual renewal documents and fees.

-- My victory for the the homeowners’ association in Fox Bay v Creswell, vindicating the association’s right to refuse a fence for service dogs, in light of reasonably available alternatives.
+- Dan was interviewed regarding his victory for the the homeowners’ association in Fox Bay v Creswell, vindicating the association’s right to refuse a fence for service dogs, in light of reasonably available alternatives.